nextcloud/spreed/docs/occ.md

 ## talk:monitor:room

-Prints a list with conversations that have an active call as well as their participant count
+Prints the total of attendeers, sessions and active participants.

 ### Usage